 • If you smoke, quit smoking at least two weeks before getting dental implants placed.
 Nicotine can prolong healing time

-• If you’d like to speed up your dental implant recovery time, you can do things like eat soft foods, use an ice pack to reduce swelling, and take painkillers during dental implant procedure.
+• If you’d like to speed up your dental implant recovery time, you can eat soft foods, use an ice pack to reduce swelling and take painkillers during the dental implant procedures.